Kaweah Delta Emergency Department Construction Updates

 our Emergency Department facilities, staff and patients may experience

 some minor changes around the Mineral King Wing through 2019.
-Here’s
+We thank

-For two weeks, visitors and patients will be asked to enter the Mineral
+Visitors and patients are asked to enter the Mineral King Wing through

-King Wing through the temporary entrance located adjacent to the Emergency
+the temporary entrance located adjacent to the Emergency Department.
+Once

 Kaweah Delta Medical Center’s Emergency Department (ED) is one of